-The two volumes are subtitled His Early Years 1954-1982 and His Final Years 1983-1990.
+The two volumes were subtitled His Early Years 1954-1982 and His Final Years 1983-1990.
 However, the 2nd volume also covers significant information through 2010.
 All the editions are sold out except for the 2nd volume, His Final Years, 1983-1990.
 I have a few copies of that volume available, signed and personalized to you, if desired.
 This is the only way to get signed copies.
 Contact me for details.

 Eighteen years ago I began a journey which has culminated in three important results: wonderful friendships, a museum-quality collection and this book.
 At the beginning of my journey I had no idea this is where it would bring us.
 I say “us” because the journey would not have been so overwhelmingly enjoyable and successful without the assistance, encouragement and contributions of Stevie’s family (Martha Vaughan and Joe Cook), friends, band mates, business associates and hundreds of fans.
 The journey has found expression in newsletters, this website, fan conventions, memorabilia exhibitions, three books and thousands of letters and emails.
 You are part of my journey, and I am very happy to bring you this opportunity to own the most fact-intensive and lavishly illustrated history of Stevie Ray Vaughan’s life.